i-look-like-tintin/TCExplorer/README.md

 Added experimental heatmap view, which utilises pre-processed cell data to draw the heatmap.
 This was created from Client's IPYNB code modified to pre-process data, and then uploaded into application through density_data/
 See known issues with this experimental implementation.
 ## Known Issues:
-- Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
-Will investigate - may
+- ~~Experimental heatmap mode is forcibly cleared on zooming, requires retoggling checkbox to reappear.
+Will investigate - may~~ Fixed.
-- ~~Lat/long of precomputed data in experimental heatmap incorrectly formatted.
-Solved - may~~
+- ~~Lat/long of precomputed data in experimental heatmap incorrectly formatted.~~ Fixed.

 ## May's Immediate Roadmap
 - Fix known experimental heatmap issues